-5. A computer-implemented method of intelligent object magnification the method comprising:
+11. A computer-implemented method of intelligent object magnification the method comprising:

-- capturing by a digital camera a real-time image stream; accessing the image stream by a first computer processor having at least one computer vision algorithm to classify a human target from the image stream, the image stream of the human target having a foreground representing a morphological shape and an object in physical contact with the morphological shape, the image stream further including a background in which the human target exists; - segmenting into an image region the object in physical contact with the human target by the first computer processor or a second computer processor from the background such that substantially only those pixels showing the image region are further processed;

-- transmitting the image region to a rendering engine to generate an output for an augmented reality seethrough display; - creating in the rendering engine, a first mathematical transformation defining a scaling factor by which the segmented image region should be up-scaled compared to the classified target; - further creating in the rendering engine, a second mathematical transformation comprising a positional translation of the segmented image region, the positional translation defined by the morphological shape whereby the positional translation moves the segmented image region so that the up-scaled image region of the object is positionally translated at a logical location respective to the morphological shape in proportion to the scaling factor, - generating in the rendering engine pixels of the image region of the object, the image region modified by the first and second transformations; and - presenting the pixels of the image region superimposed over the background through the augmented reality see-through display. - 6.
-The computer-implemented method of claim 5 wherein the object is a weapon. - 7.
-The computer-implemented method of claim 5 wherein the object is a rank insignia.
+- accessing the image stream by a first computer processor having at least one computer vision algorithm to classify a human target from the image stream, the image stream of the human target having a foreground representing a morphological shape and an object in physical contact with the morphological shape, the image stream further including a background in which the human target exists; - segmenting into an image region the object in physical contact with the human target by the first computer processor or a second computer processor from the background such that substantially only those pixels showing the image region are further processed; - transmitting the image region to a rendering engine to generate an output for a display; - creating in the rendering engine, a first mathematical transformation defining a scaling factor by which the segmented image region should be up-scaled compared to the classified target; - further creating in the rendering engine, a second mathematical transformation comprising a positional translation of the segmented image region, the positional translation defined by the morphological shape whereby the positional translation moves the segmented image region so that the up-scaled image region of the object is positionally translated at a logical location respective to the morphological shape in proportion to the scaling factor, - generating in the rendering engine pixels of the image region of the object, the image region modified by the first and second transformations; and - presenting the pixels of the image region superimposed over the background through the display.

-8. A computer-implemented method of intelligent object 30 magnification the method comprising:
+12. A computer-implemented method of intelligent object magnification the method comprising:

-- capturing by a digital camera a real-time image stream; accessing the image stream by a first computer processor having at least one computer vision algorithm to classify a human target from the image stream, the image stream of the human target having a foreground representing a head and a torso, the image stream further including a background in which the human target exists; - segmenting into an image region the head of the human target by the first computer processor or a second computer processor from the background such that substantially only those pixels showing the image region are further processed; - transmitting the image region to a rendering engine to generate an output for an augmented reality seethrough display; - creating in the rendering engine, a first mathematical transformation defining a scaling factor by which the segmented image region should be up-scaled compared to the classified target; - further creating in the rendering engine, a second mathematical transformation comprising a vertical positional translation of the segmented image region, the vertical positional translation defined by a baseline surface whereby the vertical positional translation moves the segmented image region upwards so that the up-scaled image region of the head is positionally translated at a logical altitude respective to the torso in proportion to the scaling factor, - generating in the rendering engine pixels of the image region of the human target, the image region modified by the first and second transformations; and - presenting the pixels of the image region superimposed over the background through the augmented reality see-through display.
+- accessing the image stream by a first computer processor having at least one computer vision algorithm to classify a human target from the image stream, the image stream of the human target having a foreground representing a head and a torso, the image stream further including a background in which the human target exists; - segmenting into an image region the head of the human target by the first computer processor or a second computer processor from the background such that substantially only those pixels showing the image region are further processed; - transmitting the image region to a rendering engine to generate an output for a display; - creating in the rendering engine, a first mathematical transformation defining a scaling factor by which the segmented image region should be up-scaled compared to the classified target; - further creating in the rendering engine, a second mathematical transformation comprising a vertical positional translation of the segmented image region, the vertical positional translation defined by a baseline surface whereby the vertical positional translation moves the segmented image region upwards so that the up-scaled image region of the head is positionally translated at a logical altitude respective to the torso in proportion to the scaling factor, generating in the rendering engine pixels of the image region of the human target, the image region modified by the first and second transformations; and presenting the pixels of the image region superimposed over the background through the display.13.
+The computer-implemented method of claim 12 wherein the image stream is real-time.